Top of the page

 After these procedures, you are likely to have a backache or cramps similar to menstrual cramps.
 Expect to pass small clots of blood from your vagina for the first few days.
 You may have light vaginal bleeding for several weeks after the D&C.

-If the doctor filled your uterus with air, you may have gas pains or your belly may feel full.
-You may also have shoulder pain.
-These symptoms should go away in 1 to 2 days.
+If the doctor filled your uterus with air, your belly may feel full.
+You may also have shoulder pain right after the procedure.

 You will probably be able to go back to most of your normal activities in 1 or 2 days.